adrfantini/r-packages/README.md

 ------- | --------
 dplyr | Best tool for general data prying in tydy format (column = variable, row = observation) data.table| Similar in scope to dplyr, but in general quite a bit faster, albeit with less clear grammar.
-Also provides the best text file reader, fread tidyr | Set of functions to help tidy data purrr | Enhanced functional programming with R, via `map*` functions [vroom](https://github.com/r-lib/vroom) | Super-duper fast reading of delimited files
+Also provides the best text file reader, fread
+[dtplyr](https://dtplyr.tidyverse.org/) | Translational layer between dplyr and data.table: the ease of use of the former with the speed of the latter! tidyr | Set of functions to help tidy data purrr | Enhanced functional programming with R, via `map*` functions [vroom](https://github.com/r-lib/vroom) | Super-duper fast reading of delimited files